 Take a picture of your Graham Cracker Nativity Scene and share it on social media with the hashtag #BibleRoadTrip.
 You can tag me as well!
 I’d love to reshare it.
 I’m on Pinterest, Facebook, Twitter, and Instagram.
-You can also share it in the Bible Crafts for Kids community on Facebook.

 Your kids can learn about the Bible, who God is and more with this fun daily devotional for kids.
 With 12-months of Bible verses calendar printable sheets, your family will concentrate on a monthly focus.
 There are six days of reading each week, each day with it’s own focus within the monthly theme.

 Your 12-month Bible verse calendar has themed devotions focusing on: